 Kundalini is to awaken the spiritual ‘kundalini energy’ in the body through constantly flowing and invigorating poses.
 Often this includes chanting and pranayama alongside repeated movements.

-ASK THE TEACHER: What are their teaching values?
-How they approach a class?
+What are their teaching values?
+How do they approach a class?
 What do they enjoy sharing with others when they teach?
-What aspects of the movement, breath and mind intrigue them?
+What aspects of the movement, breath, and mind intrigue them?

 Whatever you choose for your yoga practice.
 Always bring your beginner’s awareness to body, breath, and mind.
 Work to tame your senses, turn inward and find the spacious peace that resides within.